-The IWAIT 2022 will be held at The Hong Kong Polytechnic University.
+The IWAIT 2023 will be held at Maison Glad JEJU hotel

-Credit cards taken are usually American Express, Diners Club, MasterCard, and Visa.
+Credit cards taken are usually MasterCard, Visa, American Express, Diners Club etc.

 You can exchange currency at the airport, hotels, banks, and with private money changers.
 However, banks will probably provide you with the best rates.
 (You may want to get a bit of local currency before you leave your home to avoid lines at airport exchange booths.)

-To check whether you need a visa to visit Hong Kong or not, please visit
+To check whether you need a visa to visit JEJU or not, please visit